eclipse-zenoh/zenoh-plugin-dds/README.md

 ```

 You can then choose between building the zenoh bridge for DDS:
-- as a dynamically loaded plugin:
+- as a plugin library that can be dynamically loaded by the zenoh router (`zenohd`):
 ```bash
 $ cargo build --release -p zplugin-dds
 ```